segment-integrations/analytics-kotlin-live/README.md

-# EdgeFn-Kotlin
+# Analytics-Kotlin-Live

 Analytics plugin to enable enrichment of events via OTA updates

-NOTE: EdgeFn-Kotlin is currently only available in Pilot
+NOTE: Analytics-Kotlin-Live is currently only available in Pilot